Managing and animating shape paths and masks

 You animate mask paths and shape paths in much the same way that you animate other properties: set keyframes for the Mask Path or Path property, set paths at each keyframe, and After Effects will interpolate between these specified values.

-Rotoscoping (or just roto in casual usage) is the drawing or painting on frames of a movie, using visual elements in the movie as a reference.
+Rotoscoping (commonly known as roto) is the drawing or painting on frames of a movie, using visual elements in the movie as a reference.
 A common kind of rotoscoping is tracing a path around an object in a movie and using that path as a mask to separate the object from its background.
 This allows you to work with the object and the background separately, so you can do things like apply different effects to the object than to its background or replace the background.